T

 Insider tips

-• Utilize the Octopus card for seamless travel on public transport and in many shops.
+• Purchase an Octopus Card for easy payment on public transport and at many retail outlets.

 Packing highlights